LoginRadius/engineering-portal/content/react-context-api-guide-with-Example/index.md

         }
 ###  Consuming the context

-Approach to provide context is same for class and functional components but consuming is little different for both.
+The approach to providing context is the same for class and functional components but consuming is a little different for both.

 #### class component
 Mainly used way to accessing context in class component using static `contextType`.
 After that, you can access the context value using `this.context`.
 You can refer to it in any lifecycle method and even in the render method.